createdbypete/createdbypete.com/source/articles/2014-06-25-working-with-locales-and-time-zones-in-rails.md

 ```

 **Note:** Rails only provides the US English locale by default, but you can get hold of you locale from the [rails-i18n](https://github.com/svenfuchs/rails-i18n) gem.

+## Find missing or unused i18n translations

+As your application grows you'll find the translation files can quickly become large difficult to keep track of everything in them.
+Thankfully [i18n-tasks](https://github.com/glebm/i18n-tasks) can ease the pain and help you track down missing or unused translations (credit to [Jessie Young](https://twitter.com/jessieay) for letting me know about this one):

+    i18n-tasks health

+Check out the readme for [i18n-tasks](https://github.com/glebm/i18n-tasks) for more details on using the tool, along with the [configuration](https://github.com/glebm/i18n-tasks#configuration) options available.

 ## Setting the time zone